jollyjerr/knowledge/math/calculus/derivatives.md

           h->0
 ```

+If the limit exists, we say f is differentiable at x

 Alternatively, you can take the direct approach by defining a secant line and finding the limit as the
 points in the secant line approach ("alternate form" used to find derivative at a specific point):